JITFP picoCTF 2026 Solution

 Launch the challenge instance and SSH into the server.

-Find the password checker binary on the remote host.
+Find the password checker binary on the remote host and run it under a debugger.

 bash